ClosingBracket/osv/README.md

 sudo ./scripts/run.py -n -v
 ```

-The -v is for kvm's vhost that provides better performance
+The -v is for KVM's vhost that provides better performance
 and its setup requires tap device and thus we use sudo.

 By default, OSv spawns a dhcpd-like thread that automatically configures virtual NICs.